Sindhu makes winning start at Tokyo Olympics | Sports-Games

 Polikarpova, who was playing with a strapped knee, continued to struggle with her strokes as Sindhu opened up a 9-3 lead in the second game and then entered the mid-interval with a massive seven-point advantage.
 It was business as well after the break, with Sindhu riding on the errors of her opponent.
 Another wide shot from Polikarpova gave Sindhu 13 match points.
 The Indian squandered three of them before Polikarpova once again sent the shuttle out to end the match.

-However, B Sai Praneeth jeopardised his qualification to the knockout stage after going down to world number 47, Misha Zilberman of Israel, in a men's singles group D match.
+However, B Sai Praneeth jeopardised chances of his qualification to the knockout stage after going down to world number 47, Misha Zilberman of Israel, in a men's singles group D match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)